Batman: Legends of the Dark Knight: 1989–2007 series

 When the Joker traps Batman in an explosion, he believes that he is finally rid of his arch-foe.
 As a result, his insane mind returns to sanity and the Ace of Knaves forgets his bloodstained past, starting a new life as the average citizen "Joseph Kerr".
 Batman, however, is still alive, and his return to Gotham means the end to the Joker's newfound happiness.

 Note: The plot for this story had originally been submitted to DC by J. M. DeMatteis in the mid-1980s, but was rejected because it was too similar to another Batman story in production at that time, Batman: The Killing Joke.
+DeMatteis reworked the original draft into the Spider-Man storyline "Kraven's Last Hunt".